 Don’t get me wrong–I know that in the grand scheme of things, I’m a very lucky person.
 I have a loving family and a great group of friends, I can support myself and I love my job, I have a nice place, and I am hopeful that at some point another relationship opportunity will present itself.
 Still, there’s no amount of self-talk that can change the fact that sometimes it sucks to be alone.

 I’m a big proponent of learning how to sit with negative feelings.
 This is what I tell my clients all the time.
 I’m often amazed that they start doing it because I tell them to.
-Sometimes they’re better at it than I am.
+They’re better at taking my advice than I am.
 I’m amazed that I can give them the courage to break up with their boyfriend or girlfriend, even though they were terrified of doing so.
 At those times I think, why is it that I can help them do it but not myself?
 It doesn’t work to be your own therapist, apparently.

 But now I’m ready.
 I’m going to face sadness and loneliness and fear if it kills me.
 I am going to find out whether or not it’s true that it’s better to be in a bad relationship than none at all.
 Obviously it’s not true, but like I said, fear is not always logical.